- Why Should Product Managers Focus on Documentation?

 As appropriately summed up by Ben Horowitz, written communication is like a river that immerses everyone that comes in its contact.
 The same holds true in a business scenario as well.

 Written communication is, indeed, a more unified way to exchange information about a software that every team member should be aware of.
-This is the reason why product managers invest their time in maintaining documentation of every task concerning the software.
+This is the reason why product managers invest their time in maintaining product management documents.